arrigonialberto86/funtime/dirichlet.md

 From these, the author shows how DPs are intimately related to clustering, a class of algorithms for which the number of clusters is iteratively defined by the process itself.
 In the following paragraphs, I will try to give a concise explanation of DP processes and how they could be used to determine the number of clusters for a dataset.

-## Intuition and formal model description (https://en.wikipedia.org/wiki/Dirichlet_process, example 2)
+## Intuition and formal model description
 A Dirichlet process is a distribution over distributions, so instead of generating a single parameter (vector) a single draw from a DP outputs another (discrete) distribution.
 As tricky as it sounds, we can develop some intuition for DP through the following example borrowed from genomics data analysis.
 Let's say we have a a dozen blood samples of the same person over the course of a treatment: for each blood sample we have measurements for about ~30 k genes and we are interested in capturing patterns of co-espressions, i.e. genes whose expression co-vary hinting at shared regulatory processes.